DavidMarom/Clock-In/README.md

 - An open source project for learning purposes - feel free to make mistakes! (we have backups)

 [Public website: https://clockin.website/](https://clockin.website/)

+# Run Locally:
+- run `npm i` in both back and front folders
+- put the pass.js in the correct folder (will be provided by Slack)
+- run `npm start` in both back and front folders